 4. Preliminary interest check: As at least five PhD students and/or residents are required for the course to take place, the course organiser should make a preliminary interest check.

-5. Budget: A budget instruction is available at VMAS homepage: https://www.slu.se/gs-vmas-guide-course-organiser (see links below)
+5. Budget: A budget instruction is available here and in the links below.

 There are usually some possibilities to arrange seminars and workshops on short notice so please feel free to contact VMAS to discuss this.

-6. Course plan: For the notice of interest to arrange a PhD course 2019 only a notice of interest in accordance to our template is required.
-However, if granted funds a course plan needs to be approved by FUN in order to get a course code (if not an “old” course already having a course code).
-So, if granted funds from VMAS for your course, you should send a course plan as well as the document Application for approval of course plan to FUN (firstname.lastname@example.org), with a copy to email@example.com no later than 31th August for their approval.
-Template for the course plan and the Application for approval of course plan document can be found at: https://www.slu.se/gs-vmas-guide-course-organiser (see links below)
+So, if granted funds from GS-VMAS for your course, you should send a course plan as well as the document Application for approval of course plan to FUN (firstname.lastname@example.org), with a copy to email@example.com as soon as possible for their approval.
+Template for the course plan and the Application for approval of course plan document can be found in the links below.

-According to the faculty guidelines for PhD courses they should be registered in SLU-kurs no later than three months before course start.
+According to the VH-faculty guidelines for PhD courses they should be registered in SLUkurs no later than three months before course start.

-7. Advertising: GS-VMAS advertise all their courses through their web page and to the VH-faculty PhD student email list.
-If additional advertising is desired, for example to PhD students in other faculties, contact VMAS and we can help with this.
-Courses will be advertised after registered in SLU-kurs, preferably 3-months before course start.
+7. Advertising: GS-VMAS advertises all their courses through their web page and to the VH-faculty PhD student email list.
+If additional advertising is desired, for example to PhD students in other faculties, contact GS-VMAS and we can help with this.
+Courses will be advertised after registered in SLUkurs, preferably 3-months before course start.
 For the advertising feel free to send pictures representing the course to firstname.lastname@example.org.

-8. Registration for a course: The registration for a course is done through VMAS course registration system: https://www.slu.se/gs-vmas-courses
+8. Registration for a course: The registration for a course is done through GS-VMAS course registration system: https://www.slu.se/gs-vmas-courses

 9. Number of participants: At least five PhD students and/or residents should have signed up for the course four weeks before the course starts for the course to take place.